Where to Stay in San Francisco: Best Areas & Hotels

 Where to Stay in San Francisco with a Family

-In the ideal location for families with kids, the Hyatt Centric Fisherman's Wharf is just steps away from the fish and chips shacks of Fisherman's Wharf.
-A few blocks farther is Ghirardelli Square and Aquatic Park overlooking the Golden Gate Bridge.
-Several blocks in the other direction is Pier 39, with many attractions for children: the Aquarium of the Bay museum, sea lions, street performers, and an old-fashioned carousel.
-Kids will also love the Hyatt's heated swimming pool, and parents will enjoy the hotel's casual restaurant that serves California cuisine prepared from local ingredients and sustainable seafood.
+In the ideal location for families with kids, the Hyatt Centric Fisherman's Wharf San Francisco is just steps away from Fisherman's Wharf, Ghirardelli Square, Aquatic Park, and the Aquarium of the Bay at Pier 39.
+Kids will also love the Hyatt's outdoor swimming pool, and parents will enjoy the hotel's casual restaurant that serves California cuisine prepared from local ingredients and sustainable seafood.

-Another excellent choice at Fisherman's Wharf is the Holiday Inn Express Hotel & Suites, right on the waterfront and two blocks from the cable car stop at Hyde and Beach streets.
+Another excellent choice at Fisherman's Wharf is the Holiday Inn Express & Suites San Francisco, right on the waterfront and two blocks from the cable car stop at Hyde and Beach streets.
 The hotel has many suites that are roomy enough for large families.

 Where to Stay in San Francisco for Couples